LouisBenjamin/YellowWorld/README.md

 # YellowWorld

 ##  Purpose:
-Create an augmented reality solar system to educate people of all ages about astronomy
+Create an augmented reality (AR) solar system to educate people of all ages about astronomy.

 ## Team Members:
 Louis-Benjamin Durocher